-I was 32, and in a single day, I got an opportunity to jump several layers of management - to go from a common staff member writing software to the Director of Information Technology.
+I was 32, and in a single day, I got an opportunity to leap several layers of management - to go from a common staff member writing mundane software to the Director of Information Technology.

-That morning, I went to work as I always did.
-Walked into the office around 6:30am and robotically commuted straight back to the kitchen, fixed me a cup of coffee and relaxed for a bit in my cubicle - my mind on things other than work, which was its typical state of being when I worked a full-time job.
+That morning, I robotically strolled into work as I always had.
+Walked into the office around 6:30am and lazily commuted straight back to the kitchen, fixed me a cup of coffee and relaxed for a bit in my cubicle - my mind on things other than work, which was its typical state of being when I worked a full-time job.

-Strange thing was...my boss (and his boss), who occupied windowed offices on the perimeter of our cube incubator, was nowhere to be found.
+Strange thing was...my boss (and his boss), who occupied adjacent windowed offices on the perimeter of our cube incubator, was nowhere to be found.

-What he said next shocked me.
-They told me that my boss, as well as his boss, were fired.
+He told me that my boss, as well as his boss, were fired.
 They were fired that day and escorted out of the building, leaving the entire information technology department without an official leader.
 And what they said after that shocked me even more.

 They wanted me to take over as the Director.

 The day I became the boss

 At this point in my career, I was 32-years old.
 Over the past 10 years, I wrote code for a living.

 I churned through thousands of lines of code on software product to software product.
 It never ended.
 It was mind-numbing, and I was done with it.

 I wanted to try something different - anything, just to get out from my familiar position in front of a computer monitor typing logic into a compiler.
 I wanted to give it a try.